Bambu Spares Storage Box Build Guide

 (4) Bambu_ToolKit-7D_TOP_DOOR_LATCH_LOWER.stl

-The latches were assembled on the doors first.
-These are installed from the bottom latch part first, and then screwed together, as shown in the pic below.
+The latches should be assembled on the doors first.
+The bottom latch part should be installed first, and then screwed together with the top part, as shown in the pic below.

 Once the latches are installed, the doors can be installed in the top by snapping their hinges into the top.
 Care should be taken not to snap the hinges, and again use some safety glasses here in case a part snaps off.
-There should be enough flex in the hinges to push them in, but a thin flat head screwdriver can be used to assist if necessary.
-These parts should be printed in PETG, since they require some flexibility to get the hinges installed (PLA is too brittle).
+There should be enough flex in the hinges to push them in, but a thin flat head screwdriver can be used to assist if necessary to lever the hinges in place.
+The large door will be the most difficult to install, but I have found that installing the two lower hinges (which point in the same direction) first, and then the top hinge, works the best.
+These parts may need to be printed in PETG, since they require some flexibility to get the hinges installed (some PLA types, such as silk PLA, may be too brittle).
+I have however used "regular" PLA.
+PLA+ and PETG on these doors without an issue.

 Once the doors are in, check that they latch correctly.
 If they do not, the pockets where the latches lock in the top of the case may need to be cleaned of any stray material.